kaihendry/dabase.com/content/blog/private-subnets.md

 secure TLS protocols for communicating between accounts.
-Private Links often result in opaque URLs like https://eu2r4q0h43.execute-api.ap-southeast-1.amazonaws.com/stg/store because having named URLs becomes much harder in a private subnet.
+Private Links often result in opaque URLs like https://eu2r4q0h43.execute-api.ap-southeast-1.amazonaws.com/stg/store because having **named URL hostnames becomes much harder in a private subnet**.

 AWS protocols like AWSv4 signing and API resource policies, could be used instead of Private Links which are difficult to maintain and setup.

-Ultimately don't forget that most likely the other account will be using AWS dynamodb and S3 which runs on a public subnet.
+Ultimately don't forget that most likely the other account will be using AWS Dynamodb and S3 which runs on a public subnet.
 Was the Private Link worth it?

 ## Reduce attack surface area